mapillary/mapillary-js/README.md

 `mapillary-js` requires a HTML element to initialize into, in our case it's a div with id `mly`.
 Next step is to initialize the viewer.

 1. Since we'll be using Mapillary API, it's a requirement to obtain an API key.
 One can get it after signing up to Mapillary, and then going to [Settings/Integrations](https://www.mapillary.com/map/settings/integrations) and registering a new application (we don't need to select any scope permissions, since we only want read access to the data).
 We are interested in the `Client ID`'s value.
 2. The viewer has to start somewhere, so we need to find a photoId that interests us.
 Each photo in on mapillary.com has a photo ID assigned to it.
 You can either copy the part from the url after `/im/` or select _Photo details_ and copy the photoId from there.
-In our case, a photoId to this beautiful photo will do: `Xo3DR9FUdP3nh0jHZhgeig`.
+Try a panorama photo `wrYPZbWnxYVF88-bTi6ZDQ` from 's-Hertogenbosch, The Netherlands or a perspective photo from Helsingborg, Sweden: `zarcRdNFZwg3FkXNcsFeGw`.

 Since we've gathered all the required data, in our `<script>..</script>` tag we need to initialize the viewer.
 We do so by constructing an new `Mapillary.Viewer` and setting required parameters.